I googled it, and this was the best answer I could find. Hope it helps. Remember to ALWAYS spot test in an inconspicuous place.

 I'm afraid thats why its Krazy Glue.
 Its super glue.
 I think you may be stuck.

 I know that acetone will get rid of Krazy Glue.
 Basically that's fingernail polish remover.
+But it can harm synthetic fabrics so I would test it somewhere it doesn't show first.

 We recently bought a microsuede couch, and about a week after it was delivered, stains started appearing on it.
 I don't know what kind of stains they are, just darker spots on the fabric.
 I think they may be from milk (my daughter uses a sippy cup at times), that was spilled.
 The sofa cushions have slipcovers on them, and they are made of the microsuede.
 Are they machine washable?
 Or is there any way to get the dried stains out without damaging the fabric?